ptomulik/testmd/README.md

 key and value that are correct (should pass key/value and pair validation) but is not present in `:sample_items`.

-The above snippet shall generate about 580 test cases.
+The above snippet shall generate about 700 test cases.
 Because `MyHash` has all the functionality of (its base class) `Hash`, we expect all tests to pass.

+### Shared examples reference

 ## Development